ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 whether the differences are between OMs and EMs [@johnson2013], or between multiple versions of EMs [@ono2013].
-However, `ss3sim` is less suited for quickly exploring arbitrary SSS model setups, which may rely on SSS configurations not yet programmed into the `ss3sim` package functions.
+However, `ss3sim` is less suited for quickly exploring arbitrary SS3 model setups, which may rely on SS3 configurations not yet programmed into the `ss3sim` package functions.
 Therefore, depending on the simulation study goal, other software frameworks may provide better alternatives.